Reheating in runaway inflation models via the evaporation of mini primordial black holes: Gravitational Waves and BBN/CMB Constraints

-A stringent constraint comes from the gravitational wave energy density which gets enhanced in the GHz region during the kination regime \cite{Giovannini:1999bh, Riazuelo:2000fc, Yahiro:2001uh, Boyle:2007zx}.
+A stringent constraint comes from the gravitational wave energy density, which is enhanced in the GHz region during the kination regime \cite{Giovannini:1999bh, Riazuelo:2000fc, Yahiro:2001uh, Boyle:2007zx}.
 The spectrum of GWs is described in terms of the fraction of their energy density per logarithmic wavenumber interval $\rho_\text{crit}^{-1} d\rho_\text{GW}(\eta, k)/d\ln k$.
 In terms of the tensor power spectrum it is written as,

 where ${\cal H}\equiv a^{-1}da/d\eta=2\eta^{-1}/(1+3w)$ is the conformal Hubble parameter and the overline denotes oscillation average.
-Assuming that the modes with wavenumber $k$ enter the horizon during radiation domination at the temperature $T_k$ the present-day value is
+Assuming that the modes with wavenumber $k$ enter the horizon during radiation domination at the temperature $T_k$, the present-day value is

 where $\eta_c$ denotes the conformal time that the generation of the primordial tensor modes has been completed.
-We take the present day thermal and entropy degrees of freedom to be $g_*(T_0)=3.36$, $g_s(T_0)=3.93$ respectively and equal at the high temperature $T_k$.
-The present value of photon energy density parameter is $h^2\Omega_\text{rad} (t_0)\approx 4.18 \times 10^{-5}$ \cite{Planck:2018vyg}.
+We take the present day thermal and entropy degrees of freedom to be $g_*(T_0)=3.36$ and $g_s(T_0)=3.93$, respectively, and equal at the high temperature $T_k$.
+The present value of the radiation energy density parameter is $h^2\Omega_\text{rad} (t_0)\approx 4.18 \times 10^{-5}$.
 Detailed dependence on the degrees can be found in \cite{Saikawa:2018rcs}.
 Primordial tensors generated by quantum fluctuations during inflation are

 where $H_\text{inf}$ is the Hubble parameter during inflation and $n_t$ is the tensor spectral tilt.
-On the other hand the power spectrum of curvature perturbation is,
+On the other hand, the power spectrum of curvature perturbations is,